buffetboy2001/buffetboy2001.github.io/_site/README.md

 buffetboy2001.github.io
 =======================

-My github.io project for public documentation purposes.
+My github.io project for public blogging purposes.
+The "real" content is on the `gh-pages` branch.